Key Takeaways

 4. Role-Based Scenarios

-- Tip: Organizations must try to keep the scenarios short (5–10 minutes) so that they can blend seamlessly into workdays.
+- Tip: Organizations should aim to keep the scenarios short (5–10 minutes) so they blend seamlessly into workdays.

 5. Interactive Microlearning